top of page

 IPA:

-The state or condition of being unequal or lacking fairness in the distribution of resources, opportunities, rights, or privileges among individuals or groups within a society.
+Inequality means the state or condition of being unequal or lacking fairness in the distribution of resources, opportunities, rights, or privileges among individuals or groups within a society.

 "The widening income inequality is a growing concern for policymakers."

-Detailed meaning of inequality
+Detailed Meaning of Inequality

 It signifies a disparity or gap that exists in various aspects, such as income, wealth, education, healthcare, and social status.
 Inequality often results from systemic and structural factors, including economic policies, social norms, discrimination, and historical disadvantages.
 It can lead to significant social, economic, and political consequences, as it hampers equal access to resources, limits upward mobility, and perpetuates social divisions.
 Addressing inequality requires efforts to promote equal opportunities, equitable distribution of resources, and the dismantling of discriminatory practices, with the aim of fostering a more just and inclusive society for all.